Donald W. Duncan: Later life and death

 Duncan settled in Indiana around 1980.
 In 1990, he founded a nonprofit group that provided services for the poor.
 He died at a nursing home in Madison, Indiana on March 25, 2009, aged 79.
 The only contemporary report of his death was an obituary in The Madison Courier, which did not mention his military career or his activism.
 His death was not reported in connection with his anti-war activism until 2016, when The New York Times published an obituary.
 Editor William McDonald explained that the death became known to the newspaper during research on what was planned to be Duncan's advance obituary, written by Robert D. McFadden.
 Regarding the decision to complete and publish the article seven years after the subject's death, McDonald said:

+If another news organization, particularly one with national reach, had run an obituary in 2009, we would have stood down, acknowledging that we had been napping back then and that it was way too late now to make up for the lapse.
+A competitive daily newspaper isn’t keen on reporting something that happened seven years ago.
+Unless, of course, virtually no one else had reported it [...]
+The thinking was, we would have written about Mr. Duncan immediately after he died had we known, so we should apply the same standard now.